-From the measurement results of the 3 indicators in Figure 3, namely: cultural transformation, understanding of transformation, and competency and basic knowledge, it is found that Cultural Transformation has the highest score of 62.05.
+From the measurement results of the 3 indicators in Figure 3, namely: cultural understanding transformation. transformation, and competency and basic found that Cultural knowledge, it is

+Transformation has the highest score of 62.05.
 This score is the highest among the three.
 It indicates that the majority of respondents have undergone a cultural transformation from nondigital to digital.
 Meanwhile, the understanding of transformation obtains the lowest score, with a score of 25.19.
 This indicates that respondents' understanding of transformation may be lacking.
 This could be an area that needs improvement.